titouancreach/dotfiles/Readme.md

 I use [tpm](https://github.com/tmux-plugins/tpm) (Tmux Plugin Manager) as a pluggin manager for tmux, you must install it before using this configuration.
 Then, type `C-a + I` in tmux.

+# zshrc

+My zshrc use antigen as a plugin manager and oh-my-zshrc.